PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 owner.
 Its local patterns, feature-axis guard, following binary relationship, rewrite, and CF evidence update are applied atomically through one indexed helper; the orchestrator retains only its ordered call.
+PReLU output evidence propagation and channel-last Gather-slice repair are also focused rules in this owner.
+PReLU retains one rule-local module-call pattern;
+Gather reuses the shared assignment decoder and rewrites only CF-like inputs from axis 3 to axis 1 while recording the output as CF-like.
 Channel-first Softmax and ReduceMax axis repair also use focused parser-backed helpers in this owner.
 Softmax preserves beta and moves the rank-four target channel; ReduceMax preserves keepdims and changes only axis 3 to axis 1.
 Pool